ji233-Sun/ji233-Sun/README.md

 ### About me
 - Nickname: ji233
 - Realname: Simon Sun in English or Xiangqing Sun in Pingyin
-- I am a student in the School of Computer Science in the University of Nottingham Ningbo China, UNNC.
+- I am a student in the School of Computer Science at the University of Nottingham Ningbo China (UNNC).
 - I am the convener and director of Plants Society (as known as 植创社)

 ### Connect